-Early dismissals requested on certain days will be excused for medically-related appointments only.
+Early dismissals requested on certain days will be excused for medically related appointments only.
 The student must bring a doctor's note to school or email a doctor's note to attendance@ahsrockets.org of the return to school if absent on one of the following days:

-- school days just prior to or following holidays or other school breaks;
+- school days just prior to or following holidays or other school breaks; - a semester/final exam day.

-- the day of a boys' school's prom;

-- a semester/final exam day.